Updated September 10th, 2022 by Travel the Greek Way

 My favorite decoration is a giant illuminated teddy bear close to the Christmas tree while all around the twinkling lights and the music and cheer transform the square into a magical fairyland.

-The Christmas Factory in Technopolis (an old gas factory that has been turned into an events center) in Gazi, is one of the most festive places to be in the center of Athens, especially for children.
+The Christmas Factory in Technopolis in Gazi, is one of the most festive places to be in Athens in Christmas, especially for children.
 Santa will be there and his toy factory, candies, songs, deserts, Christmas carols, and a happy atmosphere.

 You can go very easily there by using the Metro and get off at Kerameikos station, one station far from Monastiraki.